Virginia Wade: After tennis

 Since 1981, while she was still playing, Wade has been a reporter on tennis events for the BBC.
 In 1982, she became the first woman to be elected to the Wimbledon Committee.

-Wade was appointed Officer of the Order of the British Empire (OBE) in the 1986 Birthday Honours for services to lawn tennis. and Commander of the Order of the British Empire (CBE) in the 2025 Birthday Honours for services to lawn tennis and to charity.
+Wade was appointed Officer of the Order of the British Empire (OBE) in the 1986 Birthday Honours for services to lawn tennis and Commander of the Order of the British Empire (CBE) in the 2025 Birthday Honours for services to tennis and to charity.

 In 1989, Wade was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.